chandu-tmba/cpp_programs/cmake-example/README.md

 cmake /path/to/camkelistfile

-after this commane makefile will be generated, then run following commands
+after this command makefile will be generated, then run following commands

 make